randyoo/ha_midnite_modbus/README.md

+# ⚠️ WARNING: USE AT YOUR OWN RISK ⚠️

+**IMPORTANT SAFETY NOTICE:** This integration allows you to read and **write settings** to your Midnite Solar MPPT charge controller.
+Incorrect configuration can result in:
+- Damage to your MPPT charge controller
+- Damage to your battery bank
+- Overcharging or undercharging of batteries
+- Potential fire hazard

+**You are solely responsible for any consequences that may result from using this integration.** The authors and contributors accept no liability for any damage, loss, or injury caused by the use of this software.

+**Always verify your settings before applying them to your charge controller.**

+---

 # Midnite Solar Integration for Home Assistant

 This custom integration provides support for Midnite Solar Classic charge controllers via Modbus TCP.